tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 <i class="fas fa-calendar-alt"></i> Thursday, April 15, 2021 \| 12:30 to 2:30 p.m.
 PST

-- Notes: Gar and Andral need to advance to Level 2, add 350 XP to character sheet and add 10 gold for Barthan's delivery; then consider any additional supplies you want to purchase.
+- Notes: Gar and Andral advance to Level 2 at start of session.
+Add 350 XP to character sheet and add 10 gold for Barthan's delivery.
+Consider any additional supplies you want to purchase.

 <i class="fas fa-money-check-alt"></i> Payment due Wednesday, April 14.
 See Discord for details.